Ravensblood CH.1

 Early May

-“I bought a house, Cole!
-It’s a Queen Anne Victorian!”
+“Cole, I bought a house!”
 Sandy said to me over the phone.
+“It’s a Queen Anne Victorian!”

 “That’s great!”
 I said.
+“You’ve always talked about owning one.”

 “No,” Sandy chuckled.
-“Hell is west of Detroit.
-Ravensblood is six-hours north and sits along a river.”
+“Hell is west of Detroit.”

 Un was how Sandy described feeling sad, alone, or depressed.

 Outside of town on the way to Sandy’s house, large fields, barns and roadkill were abundant along winding dirt roads.
 I spider-webbed through the rural area until encountering the large red Victorian, trimmed in white, like Sandy described.
-It was situated back from Arkham Road and surrounded by woods; the nearest neighbor blocks away.
-A tall green spruce stood on the front lawn, casting a pleasant shade on the grass.
+It was situated far back from Arkham Road and surrounded by woods; the nearest neighbor blocks away.
+A tall green spruce stood on the front lawn, casting a pleasant shade on the neatly cut grass.

-Sandy opened the oak front door with a smile, her soft features aglow and blonde hair touching her shoulders.
+Sandy opened the thick oak front door with a smile, her soft features aglow and blonde hair touching her shoulders.
 She was a great looking woman in her fifties.

 “Cole!
-It’s good to see you, hun!
+It’s good to see you, Hun!
 It’s been too long.”

 “Was that a friend of yours?”
 I asked.